Esri/arcgis-toolkit-sl-wpf/CONTRIBUTING.md

 1. Make sure you have a [GitHub account](https://github.com/signup/free).
 2. To add an enhancement or fix a problem, create an issue.
     * Be descriptive.
-If an issue to fix a problem, provide a clear workflow to reproduce.
-If possible, provide a simple sample to reproduce.
+Clearly describe the issue including steps to reproduce and, if possible, a sample.
+If an enhancement, clearly describe the additional functionality and provide a good use case to support it.
 2. [Fork](https://help.github.com/articles/fork-a-repo) the [ArcGIS Runtime SDK Toolkit for Silverlight\WPF repo](https://github.com/Esri/arcgis-toolkit-sl-wpf/) on GitHub.
 3. Clone it to your local machine.
 4. Checkout the [master branch](https://github.com/Esri/arcgis-toolkit-sl-wpf/tree/master).